 If an EEA licensed AIFM intends to provide marketing activities for an AIF to retail investors in Austria, the AIFM must also submit a notification containing the information required under Section 49 AIFMA to the FMA.
 According to Section 49 AIFMA, an AIFM must be authorised to market AIFs to retail investors in its home State and needs to meet the conditions for marketing AIFs to professional investors in Austria.
-The type of AIF must also be an approved type of fund in order for it to be offered to retail investors.
-The AIFMA sets out restrictions on the type of funds which can be offered to retail investors.
+The type of AIF must also be materially equivalent to a fund type authorised in Austria for distribution to retail clients pursuant to Section 48 AIFMA, which sets out restrictions on the type of funds which can be offered to retail investors.